The Surface Sensitivity of X-ray Second Harmonic Generation as a Function of Energy: Introduction

-All first-principles simulations were performed using the velocity-gauge real-time time-dependent density functional theory (VG-RT-TDDFT) formalism implemented in a customized version of the \textsc{SIESTA} code~\cite{Soler2002JPCM,Pemmaraju2018CPC}.
+The surface sensitivity is also tested here with first-principles simulations that are performed using the velocity-gauge real-time time-dependent density functional theory (VG-RT-TDDFT) formalism implemented in a customized version of the \textsc{SIESTA} code~\cite{Soler2002JPCM,Pemmaraju2018CPC}.
 VG-RT-TDDFT has been shown to provide accurate predictions for soft x-ray SHG spectra. \cite{hoffman_2025,woodahl_probing_2023,helk_table-top_nodate} In this methodology, the laser field is represented by a time-dependent vector potential.
 The response is evaluated from the current density of the system, so that all contributions from the multipole expansion are included, in particular bulk responses arising from electric-quadrupole and higher order moments.
 The calculations employ a double-$\zeta$ plus polarization basis of localized numerical atomic orbitals.
 A norm-conserving Troullier--Martins pseudopotential explicitly pseudizing up to the $\mathrm{C}:\{1s,2p,3d\}$ states and one pseudizing up to the $\mathrm{C}:\{2s,2p,3d\}$ states were used to appropriately model the core states and relevant transitions~\cite{TroullierMartins1991PRB,Hamann2013PRB}.
 By controlling whether the pseudopotential for a given atom includes the $1s$ state in the valence, we can effectively switch on or off its core-level response, which allows us to isolate the contribution from specific layers/atoms in the slab.
-This is important as the SHG contribution from the bottom surface will exactly cancel that from the top surface in our finite system size, so the $1s$ states in the bottom half of the slab are always treated as core in our simulations.
+This is important as the SHG contribution from the bottom surface will exactly cancel that from the top surface in our finite system size, so the $1s$ states in the bottom half of the slab are always treated as in the pseudized core in our simulations.
 Within the top half of the slab, the particular layers with $1s$ states in the valence are varied to calculate depth dependent SH responses.
 A cartoon showing what is being calculated is shown in Fig.~\ref{fig:cartoon}.
+This artificial symmetry breaking in the middle of the slab is expected to have minimal effects on the valence and conduction states of the system affecting the SHG response as the C $1s$ states can be treated as atom-localized and any asymmetric polarization effects depend on how closely the pseudized and all-electron C $1s$ states match.
+The pseudized and all-electron states potentials are designed here to have as close an electronic structure as possible.

 Exchange--correlation effects are described within the generalized-gradient approximation (GGA) using the PBE functional~\cite{Perdew1997PBE}.
 We modeled diamond (C, mp-66, cubic lattice constant of 3.567~$\text{\AA}$) \cite{MPmp66} as both (100) and (111)-terminated slabs, using $1\times 1\times 8$ unit cells separated by a $10~\text{\AA}$ vacuum region (called here $1\times 1\times 16$ layers).
 A layer was defined as half of the carbon atoms in one of the unit cells used such that there are two layers per unit cell.
 For the (001)-terminated slabs, a tetragonal unit cell with 1 atom per layer was used; for the (111)-terminated slabs, a hexagonal unit cell with 2 atoms per layer was used; and for the bulk simulations, a conventional cubic unit cell with 8 total atoms was used.
 The Brillouin zone was sampled with a $10\times 10\times 1$ Monkhorst-Pack grid \cite{MonkhorstPack1976PRB}; bulk calculations used equivalent $k$-point densities in the three-dimensional Brillouin zone.